riman7/learning_nodejs_with_express/README.md

     }
   });
 ```
-Once a promise is created, we can use .then() for handling success and .catch() for handling errors.
+Once a promise is created, we can use .then() for handling success and .catch() for handling errors..

 ```javascript
 myPromise